How to Enjoy the Fall Colors in Banff Without Hiking

 Cascade Ponds

 We love heading to Cascade Ponds to see the aspen turning yellow in the fall.
 Here, there are some nice picnic tables and BBQ pits where you can have a fall cookout.
-Please remember to pick up all your trash and LNT.
+Please remember to pick up all your trash and Leave No Trace.

 Go For a Bike Ride

-You don’t have to hike to see the fall colors in Banff, instead opt for power by two wheels.
+You don’t have to hike to see the fall colors in Banff; instead, opt for power by two wheels.
 One of the best ways to view the spectacular colors in the valley is by going for a bike ride.
-Our favorite bike rides are Star Wars in Banff, the Odyssey Trail in Canmore, or go for an extra long ride and bike the Legacy Trail from Banff to Canmore.
+Our favorite bike rides are Star Wars in Banff, the Odyssey Trail in Canmore, or go for an extra long ride and bike between the two on the Legacy Trail from Banff to Canmore (or vice versa!)

 Hikes in the Rockies